-Iceland is a country with many facets, with hot springs, glaciers, high mountains and rugged fjords.
+Iceland is a country with many natural wonders, like hot springs, glaciers, high mountains and rugged fjords.
 While the majority of them are accessible all year long, visiting Iceland in summer has many advantages.
 You can benefit from longer and warmer days as well as an abundance of activities.

 From hiking to festivals, and even ice cream, we’ve compiled the best things to do in Iceland in summer.
 These activities are specific to that bright season and you’re sure to find something here to fill your adventure to Iceland.

-- Browse our best-selling packages of Iceland to see tours that other visitors have enjoyed
+- Check out these top vacations in Iceland to see tours that other visitors have enjoyed

 How is Iceland during the summer?

 First off, let’s get the details sorted out.
 You may want to know what to expect during Iceland's summer months.

 Summer is a great time to visit Iceland.
 Not only will you be able to take advantage of the long hours of daylight and warmest weather of the year, you’ll have plenty of activities to choose from.

 The height of summer, June, July and August, is the popular tourist season.
 For that reason, you may find you’re not alone at famous sites along the Golden Circle or the South Coast.
 This means it’s a good time of year to go off the beaten path.

 For a quieter time, you could visit during the shoulder season, in May or September.
 At these times, you’ll still enjoy some lovely weather, long days, but fewer visitors at popular sites.

 What kind of weather can I expect during the summer in Iceland?